-Dan Mara, an award-winning administrator and a hall-of-fame coach, enters his 11th year as Commissioner of the Central Atlantic Collegiate Conference.
+Dan Mara, an award-winning administrator and a hall-of-fame coach, is in his 12th year as Commissioner of the Central Atlantic Collegiate Conference.
 Mara arrived at the CACC Office in 2006 after 11 years as the Associate Vice President for Athletics and Fitness at CACC-member Post University.

 During his tenure at the CACC, the conference has grown from 12 members to the current 14 members.
 The CACC trails only the Northeast-10, Rocky Mountain Athletic Conference, Northern Sun Intercollegiate Conference, Great Lakes Valley Conference, and the Pennsylvania State Athletic Conference in number of members.

 Mara served as Vice President of the CACC Directors Council from 1998 to 2004 and chaired the conference's Ethics and Membership Committees until his appointment as Commissioner.
 He was a CACC representative to the NCAA Northeast Regional Division II Men's Basketball Committee from 2002-05.
 During that time, he was heavily involved with the CACC's move to the NCAA.
 Mara, and Caldwell University Executive Director of Athletics Mark Corino, served as the conference's representatives to the NCAA and the Division II Collegiate Commissioner's Association as the league progressed through the Provisional Conference process.
 The CACC was elected to Active NCAA Membership in July of 2004.